Wheels

 the going difficult.

-Photo: Friction isn't a problem when you're travelling on ice, like the occupant
+Photo: Friction isn't a problem when you're traveling on ice, like the occupant

 of this dogsled.
 But sledges don't move nearly so well on normal terrain: that's why wheels